Seven Tips for Leaders in Law Firms

-However if your Transformation roadmap demonstrates that profit will soar in the longer-term despite a short-term dip, you could gain their support.
-Find a way to incorporate all senior leader perspectives early in planning and design of the change.
+However if your Transformation roadmap demonstrates that profit will soar in the longer term despite a short-term dip, you could gain their support.
+Find a way to incorporate all senior leader perspectives early in the planning and design of the change.

 If a partner feels restricted by a change and leaves, you might lose clients in addition to losing your talent.

 4. Foster a growth mindset among senior partners and C-suite shared service leads